-Determination of the target revenue requirement for Western Power is outside the scope of this paper and is assumed to be determined in accordance with the Access Arrangement.
+Determination of the target revenue requirement for Western Power is detailed in section 3 and is undertaken in accordance with the Access Arrangement.
 The determination of the reference services revenue is shown in the following formula.

 '''

-Reference Service Revenue = Target Revenue - Non Reference Service Revenue

-- Capital Contributions
+Reference Service Revenue = Target Revenue - Non Reference Service Revenue - Capital Contributions

 '''